Hypoglycemia is a condition of lower-than-normal blood sugar. It is most common among people with diabetes.

 - Tell people whom you know that you have diabetes.
 This can include friends, family members, coworkers, and other people who are around you regularly.

 - Ask these people if they would be willing to let you teach them how to administer a glucagon injection if needed.

 Hypoglycemia and Hyperglycemia

 That means it is as important to prevent hypoglycemia as it is to prevent frequent hyperglycemia.
-Be especially watchful in the weeks following a hypoglycemic episode to prevent another one and lower the chances that your A1C is creeping up.
+Be especially watchful in the weeks following a hypoglycemic episode to prevent another one and lower the chances of your A1C creeping up.

 Be Prepared to Prevent and Treat

 You can take steps to prevent hypoglycemia and be ready to treat it if it does happen.
-To prevent it, know the common causes and address them if they may be relevant to you.
+Know the common causes and address them if they may be relevant to you.
 For example…

-Have meals and snacks on a schedule.
+- Have meals and snacks on a schedule.
 Do not postpone them.
-You may need to carry snacks with you in case you get held up at work or you get delayed for other reasons.
+Carry snacks with you in case you get held up at work or you get delayed for other reasons.

 - Do not skip regular meals or snacks even if you are trying to lose weight.